Israel is at war with Hamas. Here’s what to know – KION546

 What happens next?

-Israel is now on a war footing and has already started mobilizing troops for a potential ground operation in Gaza.
+Israel is on a war footing and has amassed more than 300,000 reservists along the Gaza border for a potential ground operation.
 It has said that it will exact a heavy price on Hamas for its attack and plans to retrieve Israeli hostages from the territory.

 Israel has dealt with hostage situations before, but never at this scale.
 In the past, militants have mostly demanded the release of prisoners held in Israeli jails in exchange for captured Israelis.
-In 2011, Israel traded 1,027 Palestinians for Israeli soldier Gilad Shalit, and in 2004, it released more than two dozen Lebanese and Arab prisoners – including two senior Hezbollah officials – for Elhanan Tannenbaum, an Israeli businessman and army reserve colonel, as well as the bodies of three IDF soldiers.
-In 2008, Israel released five Palestinian prisoners, five Lebanese prisoners and returned the bodies of nearly 200 Arab fighters in exchange for the bodies of two Israeli soldiers.

-Hamas says it has taken captive 100 or more hostages.
-Their presence in Gaza will undoubtedly complicate any Israeli military operation there.

-The militant group’s armed wing said Monday it would begin killing civilian hostages and broadcasting the act if Israel targets people in Gaza without warning.

-When asked whether it had stopped the “knock on the roof,” which is the Israeli military’s warning for civilians before it bombs a building.
-Hecht responded that Hamas did not “knock on the roof.”

-“When they came in and threw grenades at our ambulances they did not knock on the roof.
-This is war.
-The scale is different,” Hecht said.
+In 2011, Israel released more than 1,000 Palestinian prisoners in exchange for one kidnapped soldier.

-Senior Hamas member Saleh al-Arouri told Al Jazeera Arabic on Saturday that Hamas is ready “for all options, including a war and an escalation on all levels.”
+Hamas has said that it is ready “for all options, including a war and an escalation on all levels,” including a ground invasion.

-“We are ready for the worst-case scenario, including a ground invasion, which will be the best for us to decide the ending of this battle,” al-Arouri said.

 Could this lead to a wider regional conflict?

-A senior Biden administration official said on Saturday that it was too early to say whether Iran was directly involved in the attack, but that Washington will be tracking the matter “very closely.”

-Iranian President Ebrahim Raisi spoke to Hamas leader Ismail Haniyeh by phone on Sunday and later congratulated the Palestinian people for their “victory” over Israel.
-On Monday, however, Iran’s mission to the United Nations said that the Islamic Republic was “not involved in Palestine’s response,” referring to the Hamas attack.
-“It is taken solely by Palestine itself,” it said.
+Iran has denied involvement in the attack and warned Israel against targeting its allies in Lebanon.
+Iran-backed Hezbollah, which the US and Israel consider a terrorist organization, has engaged in an exchange of fire with Israel since the Gaza war began.
+Those altercations have however been confined to the two countries’ border areas.

+“Lebanon’s security is Iran’s security,” Iranian Foreign Minister Hossein Amirabdollahian said last week, adding that it is “probable” that a new front would open against Israel if it continued “war crimes” in Gaza.

-The US has meanwhile sent a carrier strike group to the eastern Mediterranean Sea, according to Defense Secretary Lloyd Austin.
-A US official told CNN that the US is also sending more fighter jets to the Middle East to deter any Iranian potential aggression or an expansion of the fighting beyond Israel’s borders.
+The US has ordered two carrier strike groups to the eastern Mediterranean Sea and is sending more fighter jets to the region to deter potential Iranian potential aggression or an expansion of the fighting beyond Israel’s borders.

-Israel may also face the threat of new fronts opening in the war.
-Of its immediate neighbors, it is only at peace with Jordan and Egypt, and is officially in a state of war with Lebanon and Syria.
-Israel has said it is ready in case there are attacks from those two countries.

-The Lebanese militant group Hezbollah, which is backed by Iran, has praised Hamas’ attack and said it is in contact with Palestinian militant groups “at home and abroad,” its Al Manar channel said.
-On Sunday, the group claimed responsibility for targeting three Israeli sites in an area known as Shebaa Farms using missiles and artillery.
-The area is considered by Lebanon as Israeli-occupied.
-Israel responded by firing artillery.
+Israel has said it’s ready to fight a war on multiple fronts.

 The-CNN-Wire